Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/transform/smooth.rst

 .. note::

-   The :doc:`Smooth modifier </modeling/modifiers/deform/smooth>`, which can be limited to a *Vertex Group*, is a non-destructive alternative to the smooth tool.
+   The :doc:`Smooth Modifier </modeling/modifiers/deform/smooth>`, which can be limited to a *Vertex Group*, is a non-destructive alternative to the smooth tool.

 .. note:: Real Smoothing versus Shading Smoothing